piyush-2450/SugarUI/README.md

 // Ensure subview2 has a height & width equal to subview1 with an offset of 20 points subview2?.matchSize(subview1, 20)
 ```

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your enhancements.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+By adopting UISwift, you can build dynamic, programmatic UIs with the simplicity of SwiftUI while maintaining the reliability and performance of UIKit and AppKit.